datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 layout: post
 author: Joe Brew
 social-twitter: joethebrew
-title: The 7 manipulations of the "anti-independence dossier"
+title: The 7 manipulations of the 'anti-independence dossier'
-name: The 7 manipulations of the "anti-independence dossier"
+name: The 7 manipulations of the 'anti-independence dossier'
 date: 2018-10-07 09:00:00 +0100
 description: A powerpoint presentation reportedly sent from Borrell to Spain's diplomatic corps is rife with manipulative comparisons and charts about the Catalan independence movement.
 img: powerpoint4.png